top of page

 The Committee for Justice recently submitted comprehensive comments to the White House Office of Science and Technology Policy (OSTP) in response to its Request for Information on Accelerating the American Scientific Enterprise.
 At stake is nothing less than whether the United States will restore—or continue to erode—the institutional foundations that made it the world’s leading innovation economy.

-We appreciate OSTP’s willingness to solicit public input on these critical issues and look forward to continuing the conversation about how best to secure America’s scientific and technological future.
+We look forward to continuing the conversation about how best to secure America’s scientific and technological future.

 Contact Us